 My Design Philosophy

-When I built the design team at Artium, I focused on being principle-driven, not process-driven.
+The most effective process is one that's resilient and adaptable.
+That means being principle-driven and not process-driven.
 Here’s why: each project, problem, and team are unique.
 Each person’s insight and experience are, too.
 Following principles instead of a rigorous process lets us honor that uniqueness to deliver truly wonderful results.
 Not only that, we can move quickly and with intention to deliver great software.
 You can read how it looks in practice, too.

 1. Design is careful